 Field-hunting tip

-Look in cv3 carbonaceous chondrite meteorite country — that is the host setting where khatyrkite typically forms.
+Look in cv3 carbonaceous chondrite meteorite country, the host setting where khatyrkite typically forms.
 If you start seeing cupalite, hapkeite, icosahedrite in float, you are in the right ground.
 Field specimens usually show a grains, microscopic lamellae habit, so train your eye for that shape before scanning the outcrop.